tinkkit/tink-sort-table-angular/README.md

-# Tink identity card number Angular directive
+# Tink sort table Angular directive

 v1.0.1

 ## What is this repository for?

-The Tink Angular identity card number directive provides you with an input field preformatted for identity card numbers.
+The Tink Angular sort table directive provides you with a table that can be sorted.

 Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.